ferrocene/ferrocene/src/expressions.rst

 #. :dp:`fls_NcLf4o1dpniS`
-   If the :t:`type` of both :t:`[operand]s` is the same :t:`integer type` or :t:`floating-point type`, the :t:`addition expression` evaluates to the sum of the :t:`[operand]s`, following the rules of unsigned integer addition for :t:`[unsigned integer type]s`, two's complement addition for :t:`[signed integer type]s`, or floating-point addition for :t:`[floating-point type]s`.
+   If the :t:`type` of both :t:`[operand]s` is the same :t:`integer type` or :t:`floating-point type`, then the :t:`addition expression` evaluates to the sum of the :t:`[operand]s`, following the rules of unsigned integer addition for :t:`[unsigned integer type]s`, two's complement addition for :t:`[signed integer type]s`, or floating-point addition for :t:`[floating-point type]s`.
+If unsigned integer addition or two's complement addition is performed, then the operation may result in an :t:`arithmetic overflow`.

-   #. :dp:`fls_zeGcAQBRcTJs`
-      If unsigned integer addition or two's complement addition is performed, the operation may result in an :t:`arithmetic overflow`.

 #. :dp:`fls_cayhj5hcuhcg`
    Otherwise, ``core::ops::Add::add(left_operand, right_operand)`` is invoked.